 When asked renown Drag Racer Gordy Frank why he uses Midwest Racing Converters in Rockford, IL., he responded “Confidence in their product.
 Iknow my car will perform consistently in reaction times and performance, so I can focus on driving and winning”.

 “Not only is the product superior, but the service is outstanding.
-Matter of fact, the company owner Dennis Sneath is extremely knowledgeable and goes above and beyond to help your car and racing program excel,” said Gordy.
+Matter of fact, the company owner DennisSneath is extremely knowledgeable and goes above and beyond to help your car and racing program excel,” said Gordy.

 When it comes to the strongest, toughest steel, think

-GEN III™ Super Alloy Steel
+GEN III™ Super Alloy Steel only From Midwest

-When it comes to the strongest, toughest torque converters, think
+When it comes to the

-The Super Alloy steels category is reserved for the elite top performing steels, some are not yet listed in the standard AISI/SAE heat treatable steels.
-Next, are Performance Alloys such as 5200, 9310, and 300M.
+The Super Alloy steels category is reserved for the elite top performing alloy steels, some are not yet listed in the standard AISI/SAE heat treatable steels.
+Next, are Performance Alloys such as 52100, 9310, and 300M.
 These are great performing alloys that resist deformation and wear well above traditional alloys steel, and are usually quite friendly to heat treating and tempering to create hard wear resistant surfaces.
 There are also Alloys Steels, such as 4130, 4140, 8620 and such, which are just that; traditional alloy steels.

-The newest Super Alloy steel, Gen III™, steel was developed after the need was realized by Midwest Converters when previously available materials failed and were deemed inadequate, and further analyzed for root failure analysis.
+The newest Super Alloy steel, Gen III™, steel was developed after the need was realized by Midwest Converters when previously available materials failed from extreme abuse and racing torture, and were deemed inadequate.
+So a further 3 year analyzing study, by root failure analysis was made.
 Big words for “why did it fail?”
 Was it lacking high fracture toughness or bending fatigue resistance?
-Was the % of elongation a consideration?
+Was the % of elongation a consideration?Was the core strength of the material lacking?
+If so HOW do we approve it?
 Each aspect of failure was carefully examined and corrected until the highest performing steel was created.
 Samples were produced and tested.
 As predicted after several hardening, tempering and formulation processes were altered, perfection was finally achieved.
 The first part Midwest soon produced was a fully encapsulated outer sprag race for the popular 8-inch torque converter using the Gen III™ steel.

 But before we reveal the test results it is important to have an understanding of the outside influences thrown at a sprag assembly.
 It is more than torque, horsepower and shock; it is also the thermal resistance temperature.
 As the temperature climbs closer to the original steels tempering temperature, it starts to loose its ability to hold shape and size.
 This is one area that Gen III™ steel really shines.
 Gen III™ steel is tempered at upwards of 1100°F, nearly 3 times the temperature than conventional 9310 or 8620, meaning that it far out performs these performance alloys thermal resistance for use as gear and shaft materials.
-Simularly, the core hardness also exceeded all other steels including the “Nasa” designated steel with a core hardness of 52-56 rc and a tensile strength of over 300 ksi.
+Simularly, the core hardness or strength, also exceeded all other steels, including the “Nasa” designated steel with a core hardness of 52-56 rc and a tensile strength of over 300 ksi.
 By the way, the Midwest sprag out performed previous materials by at least 23% and more in all testing.

 Gen III™ Steel and REM™ are trademarks of the Midwest Group Inc and REM Surface Refinishing respectfully.